kitft/funsearch/README.md

 - `--temperature`: LLM temperature.
 Default is 1.0.
 Can also give a list of temperatures - one for each entry in --model.
 Format: "temperature1,temperature2,..."
 - `--team`: Wandb team/entity for logging (optional)
 - `--envfile`: Path to a .env file to load environment variables from.
 This is only useful if you are running the search outside of a container.
+- `--token_limit`: Maximum number of output tokens (default: None)# add this if you want to limit by number of tokens used
+- `--relative_cost_of_input_tokens`: Cost ratio of input/output tokens (default: 1.0)# add this if you want to limit by number of tokens used.
+Typically this number will be less than one.

 ## Example
 Here, we are searching for the algorithm to find maximum cap sets for dimension 11.